CassandraB670/holbertonschool-higher_level_programming/SQL_more_queries/README.md

     The database name will be passed as an argument of the mysql command If the table force_name already exists, your script should not fail

+Task 4 - ID can't be null
+    File 4-never_empty.sql

+Write a script that creates the table id_not_null on your MySQL server.

+    id_not_null description:
+        id INT with the default value 1 name VARCHAR(256)
+    The database name will be passed as an argument of the mysql command If the table id_not_null already exists, your script should not fail